 Sometimes, alumni contact me to help them find people for their current employers.
 One graduate had found work with the City of Phoenix, and when her department was expanding, she contacted us.
 She helped four other people find positions there.

 Education changes lives.
 Students take courses here that will help them in their careers rather than courses that are "just for fun."
-On the other hand, if you want to take "fun" courses or you want more social life, our college credits can transfer to other accredited colleges and universities, depending upon the curriculum of the receiving university.
+On the other hand, our college credits can transfer to other accredited colleges and universities, depending upon the curriculum of the receiving university.